szaimen/Nextcloud-NAS-Guide/README.md

 **Now you can start to copy your private files onto the drive if you have any.**
 </details>

-### How to create a sensible folder structure on the external data SSD?
+### How to create a sensible folder structure on the external data SSD/HDD?
 Recommended is to create the folder structure on the external SSD like this.

 <details><summary>Click here to expand</summary>